 If any babies or young children need entertaining at any point during a service there are toys, books and colouring materials in the Lady Chapel and they are welcome to play there at any time during services.

 Some people just want to leave quietly, and that's fine.
 Mostly people stay and chat, but there is no pressure to do so.
-Tea, coffee and biscuits are served after the 9.45 am service where there is plenty of time to meet new people and ask more questions.
+Tea, coffee and biscuits are generally served after the 10.30 am service where there is plenty of time to meet new people and ask more questions.
 We often celebrate birthdays and other events, and everyone is welcome to stay and join in.

+St Andrew’s has supported the ministry women for a long time.
 Women and men are included equally in all areas of St Andrew's ministry and church life.

 Lots of volunteers and a few paid staff.
 If you want to know more about the church leaders, check out our Who's Who page.